Exact gauge fields from anti-de Sitter space: Introduction and summary

 In this way we arrive at a family of exact SU(1,1) Yang--Mills solutions on Minkowski spacetime, whose Riemann--Silberstein vector is essentially a rational function.
 Their energy-momentum tensor is found to be singular at the intersection of the boundary hyperboloid with the hyperplane $\{z{=}0\}$, which is a two-dimensional Lorentzian hyperboloid.
 Unfortunately, this singularity is not integrable and thus leads to a divergent total energy and action of the field configuration.
 At the same time, a (non-equivariant) restriction to Abelian field configurations is always possible and yields harmonic equations for the ansatz function (of the foliation parameter).
-We provide the electric and magnetic field strengths for this Maxwell solution, which resembles the Ra\~nada--Hopf electromagnetic knot~\cite{knots}.
+We provide the electric and magnetic field strengths for the Maxwell solution obtained by restricting $\textrm{SU}(1,1)\to\textrm{U}(1)$.
+This not only provides a ``hyperbolic'' version of the Ra\~nada--Hopf electromagnetic knot~\cite{ranada,knots} but also reproduces, as a special case, a recently found magnetic vortex configuration on $\R^{1,2}$~\cite{RS18}.
 Its energy density is again non-integrable while the action vanishes.
-Comparing to the previous construction via de Sitter space~\cite{zhilin,kumar} where two copies of~dS$_4$ could be glued ``on top of each other'' smoothly, the AdS case considered here requires gluing two copies of~AdS$_4$ ``sideways'', which in contrast produces a singularity.
+Other variants of our Maxwell solution, where the Abelian subgroup is embedded differently into SU(1,1), remain to be interpreted physically.
+The physical codimension-2 singularity may be sourced by adding appropriate matter to the system, such as a circular 1-brane.

 Besides the two dimensionless family parameters, the Yang--Mills and Maxwell solutions constructed here depend on a single scale, the AdS radius~$R$, which provides the canonical dimensionality of all quantities.
 Since the map to Minkowski space selects a particular spatial direction (which we took to be the $z$~direction), the field configurations depend on~$x^2{+}y^2$ and $z$ separately.
 Our (color-)electromagnetic fields decay with the inverse fourth power of the (spatiotemporal) distance from the coordinate origin, except with the inverse first power along the lightcone.
 Seen from afar they resemble instantonic events.